Cray-HPE/docs-csm/upgrade/Prepare_for_Upgrade_to_Next_CSM_Major_Version.md

 <!-- markdownlint-disable MD013 -->
-# Prepare For Upgrade
+# Prepare for Upgrade to Next CSM Major Version

-Before beginning an upgrade to a new version of CSM, there are a few things to do on the system first.
+Before beginning an upgrade from CSM 1.4 to CSM 1.5, there are a few things to do on the system first.

 - [Reduced resiliency during upgrade](#reduced-resiliency-during-upgrade)
 - [Preparation steps]